GDP 2.0: Measuring who prospers when the U.S. economy grows

 Baylor University, for example, offered financial incentives to freshmen to retake the SAT, raising their incoming class average and their ranking.
 Multiple colleges gave falsified data to US News.
 Some schools hired their own graduates to boost graduate employment metrics.
 These and other attempts to game the system forced US News to rethink how they compile the statistics, but problems persist.

 This college rankings example shows that measurement shapes outcomes.
 The metrics that are collected shape the policy options that elected officials consider.
-Terms of public debate over economic policy are likewise shaped by the available indicators.
+The political science research cited above shows that economic narratives in the media are likewise shaped by the available indicators.
 The U.S. economy has changed enormously since Kuznets first devised the National Accounts in the 1930s.
 Managing our complicated modern economy requires more context.
 It requires GDP 2.0.

 GDP 2.0: Measuring who prospers when the U.S. economy grows